Workshop Facilitation

 I was invited to run a workshop at the district’s administrator planning day and at my own school’s instructional review about using student data to inform instruction.
 I led a team of crackerjack teachers to build a data tracker that interpreted student reading test results and provide instructional strategies, which had proved an effective tool to helping my students make reading improvement.
 I presented the tool we had made to the school district’s Vice Principals and Reading Coaches and later, to the District’s Assistant Superintendent.

-Trainings for Autism Spectrum Disorders and LGBT Students
+Trainings for Autism Spectrum Disorders and LGBTQ+ Students

-I have been a community organizer for both the LGBT and Autism communities and as such, have organized various trainings and workshops for those people who I recruited to join the volunteer efforts.
+I have been a community organizer for both the LGBTQ+ and Autism communities and as such, have organized various trainings and workshops for those people who I recruited to join the volunteer efforts.

 As part of the Bros United Mentorship Program that I co-founded, I brought in Katie Curran, a Behavioral Consultant with Strength Based Behavioral Consulting, to conduct a day-long workshop with my fraternity brothers who would be serving as “Big Brothers” to the participants, who were teenage boys with autism in the New Jersey community.
 The training, which happened before each new program began, covered everything from “what is autism” to “how to interact to someone with autism” to various “what if” scenarios.
 The training was mandatory in order to participate in the program, and provided the Big Brothers with the knowledge and confidence that they needed in order to be effective participants.